WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Does Wasabi support Taproot?

-Partially, Wasabi supports sending to Taproot (bech32m) address format.
+Partially, Wasabi supports sending to Taproot (bech32m) address format and receiving Taproot outputs from a coinjoin.
-However, receiving with Taproot is not yet supported.
+However, generating a Taproot receive address is not yet supported.

 ## Synchronization